 Special Topics in French

-0.5 unit Prerequisite(s): FREN 2215 or 2254 or permission of the department
+Prerequisite(s): FREN 2215 or 2254 or permission of the department

 An opportunity to explore selected topics in French at an advanced level.
 Course offerings may vary, dealing for example with particular authors, genres, theoretical approaches or historical periods.